-- Mediums for oil paint: Small bottles of Refined Linseed Oil and Rectified Turpentine (not the kind of
+- Mediums for oil paint: Small bottles of Refined Linseed Oil and Distilled Turpentine (not the kind of

-turpentine used to clean brushes, in a big metal container) (For acrylic paints, water is the medium;
+turpentine used to clean brushes, that comes in a big metal container) (For acrylic paints, water is the

 - Palette (either wooden, glass, metal, plastic, or a pad of disposable palette paper - I recommend the

 - Palette knife (small, for mixing paint), and painting knife (to paint with, if desired)

 - Container to hold painting medium: Metal cup(s) commercially sold, or small jar (I use baby food